Consider Continuing Education

 Whether you're a lifelong learner or you want to develop the skills and knowledge that can prepare you to be more successful in your career, University of Phoenix can help.
-We offer a range of individual, professional development and test-preparation courses, as well as certificate programs.
+We offer a range of individual courses, noncredit professional development and test-preparation, as well as certificate programs.

-- General electives courses that may be transferable** to your degree program — to help you graduate on time.
+General elective courses that may be transferable** to your degree program — to help you graduate on time.

-- Test-preparation courses that ready you for industry-recognized exams for human resource managers, project managers professionals and prospective teachers in certain states.
+Test-preparation courses that ready human resource managers, project managers and prospective teachers in certain states for industry-recognized exams.

 You'll quickly build the skills and knowledge you need to take on new challenges — while feeling like part of a learning environment designed to support your professional and educational growth.
 Every one of our hundreds of undergraduate and graduate courses provides you with the real-world experience of our faculty members, small class sizes and curriculum that’s state-of-the-art.
 Select online courses to help make learning convenient for your schedule, or choose to take courses on campus where available.
 Most courses have frequent start dates year-round, and can be completed in as little as five to nine weeks.

-Find out how you might benefit from continuing education at University of Phoenix by requesting to speak with an Enrollment Advisor today.
+Find out how you might benefit from continuing education at University of Phoenix by calling 866.484.1815 to speak with a representative today or request more information here.

 * Each state sets forth standards required to be eligible to take the CPA exam and apply for licensure or certification as a CPA.
 While these courses were designed with consideration for the standards proposed by the National Association of State Boards of Accounting (NASBA), University of Phoenix cannot, and will not, provide any assurance that completion of these courses will allow a successful student to qualify within the student's specific jurisdiction.
 Potential applicants should check with the appropriate organization within their jurisdiction to determine if these courses, combined with their undergraduate degree and any other specific criteria, meet the requirements to qualify for examination in that specific jurisdiction.
 States frequently change their requirements for examination.
 There is no assurance that at the time of courses completion the specific jurisdiction's requirements will be consistent with the requirements at the time of admission.